 In 2013, the Company maintained a rapid growth in its micro enterprise loans, kept optimising the structure of its retail loans, further improved its risk pricing capability and generated higher capital return, thus significantly enhancing the profitability of retail loans.
 At the same time, the creditworthiness and solvency of some individual customers deteriorated due to the macroeconomic downturn and regional risks, resulting in an increase of non-performing loans.
 However, given that the non-performing loan ratio was generally controllable and the vast majority of such new non-performing loans have been fully secured by collaterals, the possibility of sustaining eventual losses on such loans is slim.
 As at 31 December 2013, the Company's total retail loans amounted to RMB785.525 billion, representing an increase of RMB113.625 billion as compared with that at the end of the previous year, and accounting for 39.10% of total loans to customers, up by 0.94 percentage point as compared with that at the end of the previous year.
-Among which, micro enterprise loans amounted to RMB315.453 billion, representing an increase of 78.08% as compared with that at the end of the previous year.
+Among which, micro enterprise loans amounted to RMB315.453 billion, representing an increase of 78.08% as compared with that at the end of the previous year, which accounted for 40.16% of our retail loans, up by 13.80 percentage points as compared with that at the end of the previous year.
 Non-performing loan ratio of retail loans was 0.64%, up by 0.16 percentage point as compared with that at the end of the previous year.